keemeew/Early-Exit-P4/README.md

-# Implementation of In-Network Adaptive Inference
+# Implementation of Adaptive In-Network Inference

-This is the implementation of "In-Network Adaptive Inference using Early-Exits" based on P4 BMv2 software switch.
+This is the implementation of "Adaptive In-Network Inference using Early-Exits" based on P4 BMv2 software switch.

 ## Dependencies